pieroproietti/penguins-eggs/README.md

 >  <p align="justify"> "Penguins-eggs" is an actively developed console tool designed to help you customize and distribute your system as live images on USB sticks or through PXE.
 By using this tool, you can remaster your system according to your preferences.</p>

 > [!TIP]
-> By default, "penguins-eggs" completely removes the system's data and users.
+> <p align="justify"> By default, "penguins-eggs" completely removes the system's data and users.
 However, it also offers the option to remaster the system while including the data and accounts of existing users.
 This can be done using the "--clone" flag.
-Additionally, you can preserve the users and files by storing them in an encrypted LUKS file within the resulting ISO file, which can be achieved with the "--cryptedclone" flag.
+Additionally, you can preserve the users and files by storing them in an encrypted LUKS file within the resulting ISO file, which can be achieved with the "--cryptedclone" flag.</p>
 > [!TIP]
-> The resulting live system can be easily installed using either the Calamares installer or the internal TUI Krill installer.
-Furthermore, if you prefer an unattended installation, you can utilize the "--unattended" flag.
+> <p align="justify">The resulting live system can be easily installed using either the Calamares installer or the internal TUI Krill installer.
+Furthermore, if you prefer an unattended installation, you can utilize the "--unattended" flag.</p>

 > [!TIP]
-> One interesting feature of "penguins-eggs" is its integration with the "penguins-wardrobe."
+> <p align="justify"> One interesting feature of "penguins-eggs" is its integration with the "penguins-wardrobe."
 This allows you to create or utilize scripts to switch between different configurations.
-For example, you can start with a bare version of the system, featuring only a command-line interface (CLI), and then easily transition to a full graphical user interface (GUI) or server configurations.
+For example, you can start with a bare version of the system, featuring only a command-line interface (CLI), and then easily transition to a full graphical user interface (GUI) or server configurations.</p>

 > [!NOTE]
 > For more information and customization options, you can explore "penguins-wardrobe," a related project.
 You can fork it and adapt it to meet your specific needs.

 See [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe), fork it, and adapt it to your needs.

 # Technology
-"eggs" is primarily written in TypeScript and is designed to be compatible with various Linux distributions.
+<p align="justify"> "eggs" is primarily written in TypeScript and is designed to be compatible with various Linux distributions.
 While there may be differences in package managers, paths, and other aspects, the underlying programs used to build the live system are generally the same.
 Currently, "eggs" supports several Linux distributions, including [Debian](https://www.debian.org/), [Devuan](https://www.devuan.org/), [Ubuntu](https://ubuntu.com/), [Arch](https://archlinux.org/), [Manjaro](https://manjaro.org/) and [derivatives](./conf/derivatives.yaml); and their derivatives.
 It also caters to different architectures, namely amd64, i386, and arm64.
 Starting from version 9.6.x, "Penguins' eggs" is released as a Debian package, available for amd64, i386, and arm64 architectures.
 This allows it to support a wide range of PCs, including older machines, as well as single-board ARM systems like the Raspberry Pi.
 You can learn more about this release in the article titled Triple Somersault!
 [Triple somersault!](https://penguins-eggs.net/blog/triple-somersault).
 For more information on the supported distributions and architectures, you can visit the blog [blog](https://penguins-eggs.net/blog/distros-that-can-be-remastered-with-eggs).
-Additionally, you can find examples of remastered ISO images created with "eggs" on the project's SourceForge page [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/ISOS/).
+Additionally, you can find examples of remastered ISO images created with "eggs" on the project's SourceForge page [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/ISOS/).</p>

 **penGUI take cure of eggs!**